Introduction

 - The Fredrick Branch also serves Monocacy, Maryland

 - C – Camden Line, which operates on CSX owned tracks, providing service from Washington DC to Camden Yards in Baltimore, MD, with stops in Greenbelt, Savage, and St. Dennis.
 All stops on the Camden Line, with the exception of Washington Union Station, is with within the state of Maryland.
-This line is operated by Bombardier Transportation Services on Behalf of the Maryland Transit Administation.
+This line is operated by Bombardier Transportation Services on Behalf of the Maryland Transit Administration.

 - The Camden Line connects with WMATA Services at Washington Union Station, College Park Station, and Greenbelt Station